anchpop/wise_mans_haskell/book.md

 # Problem Solving Practice

 !newthought(None of) these problems are particularly difficult, but they are very mathsy, which may not be your cup of tea.
-But this chapter will hone your Haskell skills - I recommend trying to solve the problems yourself!
-They're all simple and well within your abilities, so I have decided to not provide the answers.
+But this chapter will hone your Haskell skills - try to solve the problems yourself!
+They're well within your abilities by now.

 1) Add up all the natural numbers between 1 and 1000!marginnote(Natural numbers are just numbers used for counting, such as 1, 2, 3, etc.), inclusive.